 The highlight so far has been seeing photos of girls wearing the dresses and realising that the dress you made is now being worn by a little girl on the other side of the world.
 Its made it all worthwhile!

-If you would like to make a dress or find out more please check out my blog or facebook page or email me for more info.
+If you would like to make a dress or find out more please check out this blog post or the facebook page.
 If you can’t sew but would like to get involved we are happy to accept donations towards the cost of posting the dresses to distributors in the UK.
 If you run a sewing cafe, sewing group, textiles course or guide group please get in touch to see how you can get involved.
-I am really open to new ideas and suggestions!

 |KATANGA SLUM, UGANDA 2012|